Berkay-Akyurt/DSA210_Project/README.md

 * Simulate 1v1 Pokémon battles by considering both Pokémon’s stats, moves, and type advantages.
 * Calculate damage dealt based on the Pokémon's attack, type effectiveness, and move power.
 5. Modeling
-* Train machine learning models (e.g., logistic regression, random forest, or neural networks) to predict the winner of a battle based on Pokémon stats and move choices.
+* Train machine learning models to predict the winner of a battle based on Pokémon stats and move choices.
-* Evaluate model performance using accuracy, precision, recall, and other classification metrics.
+* Evaluate model performance using accuracy and other classification metrics.
-6. Hypothesis Testing
-* Test hypotheses like:
-    * H₀: Pokémon with higher stats and stronger moves are equally likely to lose or win.
-    * Hₐ: Certain stats or moves significantly impact battle outcomes.
-* Use statistical tests like Chi-squared tests to compare the effectiveness of different moves or stats.
+* Use statistical to compare the effectiveness of different moves or stats.
 Example Analysis
 To illustrate, I’ll create a battle simulation where Pokémon A (e.g., Charizard) fights Pokémon B (e.g., Blastoise).
 The simulation will factor in:
 * Stats (Attack, Speed, HP)